ngandugilbert/ngandugilbert/README.md

 ## 🧠 About Me

 I'm a passionate programmer who lives and breathes **C# and the .NET ecosystem**.
-I specialize in building intelligent web applications and AI agents, turning complex problems into elegant, scalable solutions.
+I specialize in building intelligent web applications and AI agents, turning complex problems into elegant, scalable s[...]

 When I'm not coding:
 - 🏸 You’ll find me on the badminton court.
 - 🤖 Exploring the world of AI, building intelligent agents, and contributing to the future of technology.

 I believe in writing **clean, maintainable, and efficient code** — and I’m always excited to collaborate with others who share the same drive.

+## 🤣 Fun Fact

+Why do programmers prefer dark mode?
+Because light attracts bugs! 🐛

 ## 🛠️ What I Work With